cyverse-de/interapps-runner/README.md

 # interapps-runner

-A tool for the CyVerse Discovery Environment that runs interactive jobs on a HTCondor Cluster.
+A tool for the CyVerse Discovery Environment that runs interactive apps on a HTCondor Cluster.

 ## Build
 ```bash